Heroku Redis Metrics Logs

 The following attributes appear in application logs for all premium plans:

-source: The instance name the measurements relate to.
+source: The instance attachment name that the measurements relate to.

 - The log line’s timestamp is the time at which the measurements were taken.